0xcert/techpaper/src/whitepaper.md

 *Figure 3: Xcert document is a JSON file with imprint details.*

+The xcert document is a single JSON object conforming to RFC-7159 and follows the mapping format defined by the JSON-LD specification.
+A minimum object should include subject information, asset proof data and a localized name of an asset.

 ## Conventions

 A digital asset in the 0xcert protocol is defined and described in form of a specially designed JSON object, which conforms to RFC-7159 and follows the mapping format defined by the JSON-LD specification.